 Practicing meditation can have numerous physical, emotional, mental and spiritual benefits, but the most important is that it fills you with joy.
 The joy is not an emotional high but is rather something grounded that stimulates our love, compassion, and care for everyone.

-Please understand that meditation is not magic—it will neither remove all the difficulties from your lives and nor does it guarantee that you will be successful in all your endeavors.
+Please understand that meditation is not magic—it will neither remove all the difficulties from your lives nor does it guarantee that you will be successful in all your endeavors.
 We all live in this world and have to face reality, all the challenges, and ups and downs.
-When our mood is uplift, everything may feel fine, but when our mood is not good, we really look for help.
+When our mood is uplifted, everything may feel fine, but when our mood is not good, we really look for help.
 The inner peace you gain from meditation is what enables you to bounce back from the lows.